16 Moves That Fitness Instructors Think Are a Waste of Your Time

 Courtesy Keith Nelson

 A better option is a goblet squat.
 With this squat remember to maintain structural integrity: The weight—kettlebell, dumbbell, medicine ball—must remain positioned at chest level.
 It is acceptable to let the load move slightly away from the chest during the descent and should move back towards the chest returning to the start position.
-It is also important to note that the spine is allowed to remain in a much more vertical (safer) position throughout the range of motion, while allowing more motion (strengthening effect) to occur at the ankles, knees and hips.” – Keith Nelson, certified exercise physiologist and certified functional movement specialist.
-If your squats don’t follow these steps, you’re doing them wrong.
+It is also important to note that the spine is allowed to remain in a much more vertical (safer) position throughout the range of motion while allowing more motion (strengthening effect) to occur at the ankles, knees, and hips.” – Keith Nelson, certified exercise physiologist and certified functional movement specialist.
+Here’s how to safely perform a squat.

 Courtesy Zack Daley